The cause is unknown but may be a reaction to certain medications or possibly hepatitis B or C infection.

-The cause of lichen planus is not known, but it may be a reaction by the immune system to a variety of drugs (especially beta-blockers, nonsteroidal anti-inflammatory drugs [NSAIDs], angiotensin-converting enzyme [ACE] inhibitors, sulfonylureas, antimalarial drugs, penicillamine, and thiazides).
-The disorder itself is not infectious.
-The disease may occur in people who have hepatitis C or certain liver problems.
+The cause of lichen planus is not known, but it may be a reaction by the immune system to a variety of medications (especially beta-blockers, nonsteroidal anti-inflammatory drugs [NSAIDs], angiotensin-converting enzyme [ACE] inhibitors, sulfonylureas, antimalarials, penicillamine, and thiazides).
+The disorder itself is not contagious.

 About half of people who get lichen planus also develop it in the mouth.
-Lichen planus in the mouth usually results in a lacy, bluish white patch that forms in lines (called Wickham striae).
+Lichen planus in the mouth usually results in lacy, bluish white lines and branches (called Wickham striae).
 This type of mouth patch often does not hurt, and the person may not know it is there.
-Sometimes painful sores form in the mouth, which often interfere with eating and drinking.
+However, sometimes painful sores form in the mouth, which often interfere with eating and drinking.